 Meanwhile during these days, Rocco Valentino always believed in working hard and playing hard.
 It was common to find Rocco and other top guys in the company riding in a limo and ordering hundreds of dollars of chicken wings at local restaurants then hitting the town at the most popular night clubs in Tulsa where everyone knew his name and anyone associated with him.
 Then at the end of the night, the party would continue at his house (which jokingly was referred to as “The R Shaped Mansion”) and people who were at the party would sleep over in tents in his backyard rather than being a danger of driving home that night.

 Rival wrestling companies would refer to Rocco as a cult leader and called his home “The Compound” since everyone listened to Rocco’s wisdom and would hang around with him and camp out in his yard.
 In typical Rocco Valentino fashion, he played along with the joke and renamed his house from “The R Shaped Mansion” to “The Compound.”

 Once Rocco sold Tornado Pro Wrestling to Romero Contreras and Michael Steirwalt, he decided to continue the “Compound” tradition by renaming the company “Compound Pro Wrestling.”
 Romero Contreras sold his share to Michael Steirwalt in 2008.

 Since then, Michael Steirwalt has done a wonderful job keeping Compound Pro Wrestling alive and thriving.
-In January 2017, new management will be stepping in to continue the Compound Pro Wrestling tradition and bringing in not only Michael Steirwalt as a consultant but Rocco Valentino and Romero Contreras as well as other people in the industry who have proven success.
+In January 2017, new management stepped in to continue the Compound Pro Wrestling tradition and bringing in not only Michael Steirwalt as a consultant but Rocco Valentino and Romero Contreras as well as other people in the industry who have proven success.